jorgecarleitao/public-contracts/docs/contracts_api/entity.rst

     .. method:: total_earned()

-        Returns the total earned, in €, a value stored in :class:`~models.EntityData`.
+        Returns the total earned, in € cents, a value stored in :class:`~models.EntityData`.

     .. method:: total_expended()

-        Returns the total expended, in €, a value stored in :class:`~models.EntityData`.
+        Returns the total expended, in € cents, a value stored in :class:`~models.EntityData`.

-    .. method:: get_absolute_url()
+    .. method:: get_base_url()

         Returns the url of this entity in Base_.